SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 This is a highly experimental setup intended to approximately replicate the functionality of an MPU9250.
 Unlike other IMUs, which consist of a single PCB, this setup relies on connecting a magnetometer to an MPU6050 or MPU6500.
-That being said, a breakout board which includes both an MPU6050 and an HMC5883L does exist: the GY-87.
+That said, a breakout board that includes both an MPU6050 and an HMC5883L does exist: the GY-87.
-Both the QMC5883L and HMC5883L may be used, however, the QMC5883L may potentially perform better.
+Both the QMC5883L and HMC5883L may be used; however, the QMC5883L may perform better.

 |Reset time |Cost  |Availability|Build quality|